PlayFab/gsdk/UnrealPlugin/README.md

 In the top left of the Unreal editor menu, click on File -> Package -> Target Configuration -> [game name]Server and then go to File -> Package -> Windowsx64.
-You can now use this packaged version of your game server to [test with LocalMultiplayerAgent](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab) or to use it directly with Playfab by [creating a build](https://developer.playfab.com/) and then using [Playfab MpsAllocatorSample](https://github.com/PlayFab/MpsSamples/blob/master/MpsAllocatorSample/README.md).
+You can now use this packaged version of your game server to [test with LocalMultiplayerAgent](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab) or to use it directly with PlayFab by [creating a build](https://developer.playfab.com/) and then using [PlayFab MpsAllocatorSample](https://github.com/PlayFab/MpsSamples/blob/master/MpsAllocatorSample/README.md).

-## Setting up a Windows Dedicated Server on Playfab
+## Setting up a Windows Dedicated Server on PlayFab
 An important note about this is that you need to set the start command in process-based mode to \<root folder\>\\Binaries\\Win64\\\<project name\>Server.exe (or however the executable is called in the folder).

 In container-based mode use \<mount folder\>\\\<root folder\>\\Binaries\\Win64\\\<project name\>Server.exe (or however the executable is called in the folder).

-**If you use the executable in the root folder, the server will fail to initialize with the Playfab system.**
+**If you use the executable in the root folder, the server will fail to initialize with the PlayFab system.**

-## Setting up a Linux Dedicated Server on Playfab
+## Setting up a Linux Dedicated Server on PlayFab
-During testing the following Dockerfile + startup.sh script worked excellent with the Playfab Linux VM:
+During testing the following Dockerfile + startup.sh script worked excellent with the PlayFab Linux VM:

 ### The Dockerfile:
 ```Dockerfile